BLOGMAS DAY 4

 In terms of food, there’s a lot to show you.
 I previously spoke about my beloved chocolate covered marshmallows and here they are once again!
 They have so many flavours, including Toblerone, Cappucino and Rum & Raisin!
 You even can grab a box of twelve for ten pounds and give them as a gift, I am obsessed with these!

 Here’s some more for those of you with a sweet tooth there’s plenty more available!
 The sweet stalls are probably my favourite as they’re so vibrant and colourful, it’s hard not to stop and stare to take it all in!
 There’s so much variety!
 The mini pancakes (below) were AMAZING and opting for a topping of strawberries and Nutella might have been the best choice I’ve made.
 I don’t think I’ve ever seen so much fudge in my life either, there are all kinds of flavours, from Skittles to Salted Caramel.
 It’s worth checking out, even if it’s just for a photo of the mountains of sugary goodness!
-There are Crepes, Pick ‘n’ Mix, Candy Floss, Toffee Apples, Giant Chocolate Muffins…the list continues.
+There are Crepes, Pick ‘n’ Mix, Candy Floss, Toffee Apples, Giant Chocolate Muffins…the list goes on.

 Your choices for savoury food are also endless.
 There are stalls selling delicious traditional British Hot Dogs, Honey Roast Ham served with juicy pineapple, Corn on the Cob, German fried potatoes, Homemade Olives, Stews…and that’s only a fraction of whats available!There are stands dedicated to covering your delicacies in all kinds of sauces, offering a wide range of toppings and side dishes.
 For those that have not mastered the art of walking and eating simultaneously (me), seated dining is available inside the bar area where lots more foods and drinks are served.